Close to the Edge: "Close to the Edge"

-The song's tape loop introduction, a combination of keyboard and nature sounds, including flowing water and bird chirps recorded on location, measured approximately 40 feet in length and took two days to record.
-Anderson was inspired to include the bird sounds, and the instrumental section in "I Get Up, I Get Down", from hearing Sonic Seasonings (1972), an electronic ambient album by Wendy Carlos.
-Anderson suggested starting with an improvised group jam, which the group saw as adventurous and is one of the reasons why the band comes in out of nowhere on the final take.
+The song's tape loop introduction, a combination of keyboard textures and localised environmental recordings including flowing water and bird chirps, measured approximately 40 feet (12 m) in length and took two days to assemble.
+Anderson was inspired to include the environmental ambiance and the specific instrumentation in the "I Get Up, I Get Down" section after listening to Sonic Seasonings (1972), an electronic ambient album by Wendy Carlos.
+Anderson suggested opening with an improvised group jam, which the musicians viewed as adventurous and explains why the band enter abruptly on the final take.
 The track was assembled in pieces throughout, as Bruford described, "in ten, twelve, sixteen-bar sections".
-Its introduction came about after the band had toured with fusion group Mahavishnu Orchestra; someone in the band suggested having the piece open with improvisation with pre-arranged pauses.
+The aggressive introduction came about after Yes had toured with the fusion group Mahavishnu Orchestra, prompting a band suggestion to open the piece with a collective improvisation punctuated by pre-arranged pauses.

-The music played during the "Close to the edge, round by the corner" section was originally a same-titled song that Howe had put together several years prior, in part based on the longest day of the year.
-Anderson and Howe agreed this section fit best with an Anderson composition titled "Total Mass Retain", thus joining the two ideas together.
-Howe had prepared another song, of which its middle eight was adapted into the "In her white lace" section of "I Get Up, I Get Down".
-Wakeman's organ solo was written by Howe for the guitar originally, but he thought the arrangement sounded better on the organ.
-It is played on the pipe organ at St Giles-without-Cripplegate church in Barbican, London.
-The band produced a take of the section after the church organ solo that they were satisfied with, but when it came to inserting it into the final mix, Offord had inserted the take he thought was the right one and placed the good take in the bin of scrapped tape.
-The result caused a noticeable tape edit that had to stay in the mix as the task of reproducing the sound exactly would have been a near impossibility.
-Anderson sings the final verses in G minor, which had to be scaled down to F on stage due to the strain on his voice.
+The music played during the "Close to the edge, round by the corner" refrain was originally an unreleased, same-titled song Howe had written several years prior, partially themed around the summer solstice.
+Anderson and Howe agreed this fragment integrated seamlessly with an Anderson composition titled "Total Mass Retain", thereby fusing the two ideas.
+Howe had prepared another separate piece whose middle eight was adapted into the "In her white lace" section of "I Get Up, I Get Down".
+Wakeman's organ solo was originally written by Howe for the guitar, but the band concluded the arrangement sounded more powerful on keyboards.
+It was performed on the pipe organ at the St Giles-without-Cripplegate church in the Barbican, London.
+The band produced a take of the section following the church organ solo with which they were highly satisfied; however, during the final mixing process, Offord accidentally misplaced the correct take and spliced an inferior take into the master while tossing the preferred performance into the tape scraps bin.
+The mistake caused a noticeable tape edit on the heavy downbeat where the full band abruptly crashes back in following the organ climax.
+The defect had to remain in the final cut, as reproducing the exact acoustics would have been nearly impossible.
+On the studio recording, Anderson sings the final verses in F major, which had to be transposed down to E-flat major during live performances to mitigate vocal strain.